KarimBastami/Github-User-Explorer/README.md

 # Github-User-Explorer
-This is a user finder app that uses React and the Github Restful API to efficiently search and display relevant information for a Github user's profile.
-Github's native search requires multiple steps for profile selection and viewing repositories, this application is a simple solution to address this inconvenience.
+This is a user finder app that utilizes React and the GitHub Restful API to efficiently search and display relevant information for a GitHub user's profile.
+GitHub's native search requires multiple steps for profile selection and viewing repositories, this application is a simple solution to address this inconvenience.

 ## Main Features